 To solemnize proceedings of the Palm Coast City Council, it is the Council’s policy to allow for a brief invocation to be offered at its regular business meetings for the benefit of the City Council and the residents of Palm Coast.
 Invocations given must comply with the following:

-The invocation, which may include prayer; a reflective moment of silence; or a short solemnizing message, is to be offered before its regularly scheduled business meetings for the benefit of the City Council, to accommodate the spiritual needs of the public officials.
+The invocation, which may include prayer; a reflective moment of silence; or a short solemnizing message, is to be offered before its regularly scheduled business and workshop meetings for the benefit of the City Council, to accommodate the spiritual needs of the public officials.
 Special meetings, emergency meetings, and workshops will not include an opening invocation.
 The invocation shall not exceed one (1) minute in length.

 The invocation shall occur after the “Pledge of Allegiance” item on the meeting’s Agenda.